isabelle-np/isabelle-np.github.io/src/studies/terrier-card/index.md

 <h2 class="afterImg">Lessons Learned</h2>
 <h3 class="doubleHeader">Small Focus yet Big Impact</h3>
-<p class="body">By identifying the most troublesome interactions for my users and focusing only on the payment processes, I challenged myself to take simple interactions and make them even simpler, more effective, and more enjoyable to use.
-Rather than spending time to redesign the unnecessary parts of BU's existing app, I focused on the features that would provide the most value to my users.</p>
+<p class="body">Instead of redesinging the entire application, I identified the most troublesome interactions for my users and focused only on the payment processes.
+I challenged myself to take daily interactions and make them even simpler, more effective, and more enjoyable.
+Rather than spending time to redesign the entirety of BU's existing app, I focused on the features that would provide the most value to my users.</p>

 ###Don't Reinvent The Wheel
 <p class="body">Rather than starting from scratch, I looked at banking applications as inspiration.
 After vetting the design flows and features, I used their foundation and built upon it to personalize the experience for my users.</p>